pgorman/dangerjaunt/dangerjaunt.md

 Anyone killed by a vampire become one.
 Anyone meeting their gaze must save (-2) or be charmed.
 They summon a horde of bats or 3d6 wolves at will.
-Vampires regenerate 3 HP per round.
+Vampires regenerate 3 hp per round.
 Only magic weapons hit them.
 When killed by weapons or magic, vampires return to their coffins in gaseous form.
 Immersion in running water, exposure to sunlight, or a stake through the heart kills them.